jcrv2016/ShouldIBike/README.md

 # ShouldIBike

 Python Bot that creates NYC bike commute forecasts and publishes them to Twitter bi-daily.
+Currrently running on Twitter at @ShouldIBike

 This bot uses the PyOWM API (Python Open Weather Map) for the main weather data, the 511NY API (New York State road conditions), the MyTSA Web Service API (for sunset/sunrise), and pulls NYC subway info from the MTA via an XML feed.